Updated: a day ago

 NGC 2359 is a cloud of interstellar gas that resembles Thor’s Helmet.
-Although very faint, the colors in the gases really pop when taking long exposures, with both an astrophotography specific or a DSLR camera.
+Although very faint, the colors in the gases really pop when taking long exposures, with both an astrophotography dedicated camera and a DSLR.

 This beautiful deep sky object gets its glow from WR7, a massive Wolf-Rayet star that will soon turn into a supernova.